Fix AI Search Visibility: A Pakistani SME GEO Audit in 15 Minutes

 If a competitor appears in AI answers where you do not, study their cited page.
 Copy the structural patterns — not the content — into your own pages.

 As a Pakistani digital marketing agency, WeProms Digital runs GEO audits as part of every SEO engagement.
-Pakistani businesses that rely on organic search for leads cannot afford to ignore AI Mode visibility — organic click-through rates drop approximately 18% when an AI Overview is present on the search results page.
-That percentage compounds every month as AI Mode adoption grows.
+Pakistani businesses that rely on organic search for leads cannot afford to ignore AI visibility.
+When an AI answer or rich result appears above classic listings, some searches will produce fewer clicks even if rankings remain stable.

 Read next: AI Search Visibility Audit for Pakistani Businesses · Stop Hiring SEO Agencies for Google AI Mode in Pakistan

-If your Pakistani business needs a structured GEO audit with monthly tracking, WeProms Digital offers AI search visibility audits starting at PKR 75,000.
+If your Pakistani business needs a structured GEO audit with monthly tracking, WeProms Digital can scope an AI search visibility audit after reviewing site size, query set, and reporting needs.
 Contact hello@weproms.com or message WhatsApp +92 300 0133399 to schedule a review.
 Visit weproms.com/contact-us to get started.

 Frequently Asked Questions